AbdurRehman26/carrycaro-landing/docs/servers/monitoring.md

 ## Introduction

-VitoDeploy enables you to monitor your servers' resource usages like CPU Load, Memory, and Disk usage.
+CarryCaro enables you to monitor your servers' resource usages like CPU Load, Memory, and Disk usage.

 Vito offers 2 ways of monitoring servers.